ACanalejo/cwps_continuity_and_change_unilu2022/07_session/replication_exercise.md

     ## $ OthV          <dbl> 0.35, 0.45, 0.20, 0.05, 0.30, 0.25, 0.05, 0.20, 0.00, 0.~
     ## $ TV            <dbl> 12.20, 4.00, 5.65, 3.00, 1.80, 4.75, 6.60, 2.00, 0.45, 1~

 Ok!
-Now that we have kept only the necessary variables we should transform the variable *Country* into a factor.
+So now that we have kept only the necessary variables we should transform the variable *Country* into a factor.
 This allows us to group the information by each country category, which is definitely more useful than analysing single country-year elections.